bertomartin/stat4701/_posts/2015-04-14-sentiment-analysis.md

 ![SAAPL_watch_news]({{site.baseurl}}/images/SAAPL_sellout.png)

-The limitation with twitter is we can get only past 8 days of data,using the searchTwitter function.But if we want to get the data for a specific user account,we can get upto 3200 tweets.
+The limitation with twitter is we can get only past 8 days of data,using the searchTwitter function.

-This might give us data for over a month.
+But if we want to get the data for a specific user account,we can get upto 3200 tweets.This might give us data for over a month.

 ## Similarly, we analyzed the tweets of @SAlphaAAPL from March 18,2015 - April 23,2015 .This is a specific twitter account for AAPL news##